Ikat Weaving - A Traditional Handloom that Binds the World

 The complexity of the ikat weave depends on the number of colours and yarn that’s dyed.
 The simplest form of ikat is warp ikat, in which the vertical warp yarns are ikat dyed and the weft (that’s the horizontal yarn) is dyed in solid colours.
 In warp ikat, the pattern becomes quickly apparent once the threads are wound on the loom.
 Its counterpart is the weft ikat, in which the horizontal weft yarn is ikat dyed.
 In weft ikat, the pattern can only be seen as weaving progresses.

 And then there’s double ikat, in which, surprise surprise - both warp and weft yarns are resist dyed and woven together- making it exponentially more complex and time-consuming to make.
-Due to its intricacy, double ikat is associated with celebration and prestige (See the slideshow below for the difference between single and double ikat).
+Due to its intricacy, double ikat is associated with celebration and prestige.

 Ikat Around the World